MEET THE TEAM

 Chief Communications Officer and Board Member

 Ben Mores joined the Fillet for Friends team in 2015 as an avid film maker and fisherman.
 He found many ways to market Fillet For Friends through promotional videos.
 Since then he has grown to be a huge part of the team and now serves as the Chief Communications Officer (CCO).
-Ben oversees the marketing campaigns and continuously looking for ways to spread the word about Fillet For Friends.
+Ben oversees the marketing campaigns and continuously looks for ways to spread the word about Fillet For Friends.
 Additionally, he aims to keep Fillet For Friends growing by finding ways to make the non-profit a reputable and reliable charity.

 Chief Logistics Officer and Board Member